svanderburg/php-sbdata/README.md

 * The `books` is an example demonstrating an `DBTable` of books, which can be created, viewed, updated and deleted.
 It requires the `db.sql` schema to be deployed to an RDBMS.
+* The `captcha` is an example demonstrating how to create custom fields.
+In this example, we expose the functionality of the simple CAPTCHA API as a field.

 API documentation
 =================